huggingface/text-generation-inference/docs/source/installation_amd.md

 Experimentally, on MI300X, we noticed a 6-8% latency improvement when using TunableOp on top of ROCm 6.1 and PyTorch 2.3.

-TunableOp is disabled by default as the warmup may take 1-2 minutes.
-To enable TunableOp, please pass `--env PYTORCH_TUNABLEOP_ENABLED="1"` when launcher TGI's docker container.
+TunableOp is enabled by default, the warmup may take 1-2 minutes.
+In case you would like to disable TunableOp, please pass `--env PYTORCH_TUNABLEOP_ENABLED="0"` when launcher TGI's docker container.

 ## Flash attention implementation